nodejs/node/doc/onboarding-extras.md

 * if `git am` fails – use `git am --abort`
   * this usually means the PR needs updated
-  * prefer to make the originating user update the code, since they have it fresh in mind
+  * prefer to make the originating user update the code since they have it fresh in mind
 * first, reattempt with `git am -3` (3-way merge)`
 * if `-3` still fails, and you need to get it merged:
   * `git fetch upstream pull/N/head:pr-N && git checkout pr-N && git rebase master`